 I had just returned from an outstanding week in Chiang Mai and was on the final day of what had been a superb holiday.
 I was determined not to waste it.

-I was at the game in the same division between Thai Honda and Samut Sakon close to Suvarnabhumi Airport which kicked off at 4pm, and my plan was to leave that before full time to see most of the Bangkok United v Chanthaburi clash kicking off at 6pm in Ding Daeng at the Thai-Japanese Stadium.
+I was at the game in the same division between Thai Honda and Samut Sakon close to Suvarnabhumi Airport, which kicked off at 4pm, and my plan was to leave before full time to see most of the Bangkok United v Chanthaburi clash kicking off at 6pm in Ding Daeng at the Thai-Japanese Stadium.

-After asking advice from locals, my driver took me down a quiet lane.
+After asking for advice from locals, my driver took me down a quiet lane.
 Bangkok is remarkable in that you can be in a packed area of humans and traffic, yet with fifty metres you could be mistaken for thinking you were in a small country town.

 The trouble was that there was no entrance at the end of the soi I was in.
 I made frantic hand signals as best as I could to the youth in charge of the small open shop.
 He sent me around the corner, and there was the RBAC in all its glory, or at least it was there behind a wire gate which had a few locals watching through it for free.